nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_attachments.md

 ## Format of Attachments ##

-Sender <b>SHOULD</b> send attachments as a PDF, but <b>MAY</b> use other formats by local agreement.
+Senders <b>SHOULD</b> send attachments as a PDF.
 This is the default attachment support format.
-However, senders can reasonably expect GP IT suppliers to provide support for at least the following additional extensions in the table below.
+However, senders can reasonably expect GP IT suppliers to provide support for at least the following extensions in the table below:-

 <table>
 	<tr>